mcgonago/teamgrit/_posts/2021-01-14-Tempoish-funday.md

 **`The good`**

-- Ride leader `Steve Tappan ` kept us all safe
+- Ride leader `Steve Tappan` and sweeper `Rob Fullerton` kept us all safe
 - `Steve Tappan` moves to Cat1
 - `Michel Schreck` moves to Cat1
 - `Guillaume Lafleur` moves to Cat1